-There has been so much to write about the few days that not so small daughter and I spent in Paris – I certainly didn’t think it would take up three blog posts! – and today’s instalment is the last.
+There has been so much to write about the few days that not so small daughter and I spent in Paris – I certainly didn’t think it would take up three blog posts! (part one is here, part two is here) – and today’s instalment is the last.
 I’ve crammed in all of the photos from our last two days so that we can look back and remember … and what a weekend to remember!

 On Sunday, we decided that we would head up to Montmartre to see the Sacre Coeur basilica.
 We’d seen it from a distance across the city and I knew that not so small daughter would be amazed when she saw it close up.
 I’d read that it was better to go there later in the day to see them as artists generally don’t get up too early, so we decided to visit another must-see on not so small daughter’s list first.
 This was the Musée de la Vie Romantique, another place that she had found on the internet.